Walgreens The Thread

 Follicle-stimulating hormone (FSH)

 The pituitary gland releases FSH to regulate the menstrual cycle and encourage the growth and maturation of eggs in the ovaries.
-FSH levels in menopause are higher than in people who are still ovulating.
+Women have higher FSH levels during menopause than when they are still ovulating.
 For those who still menstruate, normal levels range from 4.7 to 21.5 mIU/mL (4.7 to 21.5 IU/L).
 After menopause, levels rise to 25.8 to 134.8 mIU/mL (25.8 to 134.8 IU/L).

 Estradiol (E2)